dejan2609/harshadranganathan.github.io/_posts/2021-07-21-aws-eks-upgrade-1.16-to-1.17.md

 In this approach, you will launch new nodes, gracefully migrate your existing applications to the new nodes and then remove the old nodes from your cluster.

-[1] Assuming you are using AWS autoscaling group for your nodes, double the desired capacity of the cluster to launch new nodes which will run on the target kubernetes version.
+[1] Assuming you are using AWS autoscaling group for your nodes, double the desired capacity of the cluster to launch new nodes which will run on the target kubernetes version (in previous steps we had configured the auto scaling group to pick the latest template version which has the new AMI image).

 E.g. If the Minimum capacity is set to 4 and the Desired capacity is set to 4, set the new Desired capacity as 8.